RussellB3/Numinfoga-revid/README.md

 # Numinfoga
-A tool used for PhoneNumber Information Gathering
+A tool used for PhoneNumber Information Gathering.It has been designed with the help of a Python Module.

 ABOUT:-This Tool is written using a module of python named as Phonenumbers module .
 This tool is useful for tracking of mobile numbers ....